top of page

 • Milky drinks can be enjoyed warm or cold, using your preferred type of milk

-Nourishing smoothies in a glass with a straw
+Nourishing smoothies in a glass with a straw, nutrition tips for cancer treatment

 Navigating taste changes

-• Keep your mouth clean and moist, as this can help improve taste perception and overall oral comfort.
-Your treatment team will provide specific instructions for oral care based on your individual treatment plan.
-This may include using a soft-bristled toothbrush and gentle brushing techniques, especially if you're receiving treatment that affects the mouth area.
-They might also recommend a specialist mouth rinse.
-Avoid mouthwashes containing alcohol, as these can dry out your mouth and potentially exacerbate soreness.
-If you notice any unusual changes in your mouth, let your healthcare team know as soon as you can.
+• Keep your mouth clean and moist: this can help improve how things taste and feel.
+Your treatment team might recommend using a soft toothbrush or a specialist mouth rinse, depending on your care plan.
+Try to avoid mouthwashes containing alcohol, as these can dry out your mouth and make things more uncomfortable.
+If you notice soreness, dryness, or unusual changes in your mouth, let your treatment team know.

-• Try adding different herbs, spices, seasoning, or marinades to your meals.
+• Adding different herbs, spices, marinades, or sauces to your meals.
 Explore distinctive flavours such as pesto, olives, capers, tamari, black olive paste (tapenade), Worcester sauce.

 • Cold or room temperature foods may taste better than hot ones.